 It depends.
 Generally, VLC can rip a DVD faster on a computer with higher configurations.
 As VLC is not a DVD ripper, it doesn't include any feature that can accelerate the DVD ripping.
 For example, Handbrake supports Intel, AMD, and Nvidia hardware encoders, and MacX DVD Ripper Free packs multi-core CPU support, super encode engine and hyper-threading technology.
-They will run much faster than VLC when ripping DVDs on the same Mac.
+They will run much faster than VLC when ripping DVDs on the same Mac or PC.

 3. Can VLC rip DVD to MP4?